• Study here

 Tutorial Fellow in Economics

-Roger Van Noorden Fellow and Associate Professor in Economics
+Roger Van Noorden Fellow and Professor in Economics

 elizabeth.baldwin@economics.ox.ac.uk

-Elizabeth originally studied mathematics, completing her undergraduate degree in 2003 and a DPhil in 2006, at Oxford.
-After a spell as a postdoc in mathematics, she transferred her attention to economics, studying the MPhil and then the DPhil at Oxford; finishing in 2014.
-She joined Hertford after a postdoc at the Grantham Research Institute of the London School of Economics, as well as having had a Research Fellowship at Nuffield College, Oxford.
+Elizabeth originally studied mathematics, completing her undergraduate degree in 2003 and a DPhil in 2006 at Oxford.
+After a spell as a postdoc in mathematics, she transferred her attention to economics, studying the MPhil and then the DPhil at Oxford, finishing in 2014.
+She joined Hertford after a postdoc at the Grantham Research Institute of the London School of Economics, as well as having held a Research Fellowship at Nuffield College, Oxford.

 Undergraduate teaching